Jordan527/TSI-Ticketing-System/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Step 4.
-Build a Power Automate Solution.
+### Build a Power Automate Solution.

 1. Navigate to [Power Automate Solutions](https://make.powerautomate.com).
+2. Click `Solutions`
-2. Click `+ New solution` at the top left of the screen, fill in the fields and click `Create`.
+3. Click `+ New solution` at the top left of the screen, fill in the fields and click `Create`.
-3. Create the first workflow.
+4. Create the first workflow.
     1. In the solution click `+ New` > `Automation` > `Cloud flow` > `Instant`.
     2. Search for and select `Manually trigger a flow` as your trigger from Power Automate.
        1. Leave the inputs blank.